Thinking about a Ph.D.?

 3. Have I counted the cost of doing a Ph.D.?
 Have I thought about the following particulars?

-- It is still very difficult to get an academic job, even with a Ph.D. from a prestigious university and a few publications.
-(More jobs are available now than was the case a decade or so ago, but many schools are not replacing retiring faculty with full-time, tenure-track positions and are resorting to part-time, sessional teachers instead.)
+It is still not easy to get a good academic job, even with a Ph.D. from a prestigious university and a few publications.
+(More jobs are available now than was the case a decade or so ago, and jobs were never guaranteed to PhDs, but many schools are not replacing retiring faculty with full-time, tenure-track positions and are resorting to part-time, sessional teachers instead.)

-4. Does God want me to do a Ph.D.?
+4. Does God want me to earn a Ph.D.?

 If after thinking and praying through all of this you want to begin making your first enquiries into Ph.D. studies, then you need to find the right Ph.D. program and the necessary funding as your first research task.
 Furthermore, if you intend to proceed from spring graduation to September or October matriculation in a Ph.D. program, you will need to begin your research no later than the previous summer, in order to apply properly in the autumn of the year before you expect to begin doctoral work.
 Many students take at least one transitional year after master’s graduation to earn some money, to gather information, and to make applications.

 (In the mid-1990s, the Chronicle of Higher Education reported that the average age of recipients of the Ph.D. in the humanities in the United States was 34.
 In theological or religious studies, it was 37—many of these students had taken time to work between master’s degree [typically M.A. or M.Div.] and the Ph.D.
-Some programs have tried to shorten the time to degree, and perhaps the average has dropped—but likely not by much, if at all.)
+Some programs have tried to shorten the time to degree, and perhaps the average has dropped—but likely not by much, if at all.
+UPDATE: Median time to complete the PhD in the humanities is nine years—as of 2012.
+And median age of recipients of the Ph.D. in the humanities in the United States is still 34 as of 2012.)

 Note also that there are three main forms of Ph.D. program in Canada and the USA: (1) the secular university Ph.D. in religious studies, that generally requires a B.A. and M.A. (or equivalent) in religious studies (or a closely cognate field); (2) the (usually secular university-affiliated) mainline divinity school Ph.D. in religious studies, theology, biblical studies, etc., that generally requires a M.A., M.Div., or M.C.S. but does not require a B.A. in religious studies (these programs can be quite rigorous and prestigious—such as Duke, Chicago, Princeton Seminary, or the Toronto School of Theology—and tend to have more courses and examinations required than option 1 in order to compensate for students not having the B.A. in the field); and (3) the evangelical university or seminary Ph.D. (e.g., Wheaton, Fuller, Trinity Evangelical, that generally have the same requirements as option 2).
 Note that degrees from option 3 schools generally will not advantage you outside the evangelical higher education network.
 British university Ph.D. programs—even the best—tend to be less strict about formal requirements and thus sometimes accept theological students without a B.A. in religious studies.